 We are seeking a new Headteacher who will recognise that Alverstoke is special and assume the role in a seamless and understanding manner, maintaining and encouraging what is evidently good but also, in due course, bringing fresh ideas.
-We seek innovation and creativity, applied in a manner which finds engagement with staff, children, governors and parents and which builds upon our sound foundations.
+We seek a Headteacher with a strategic vision for the future, who can bring innovation and creativity, applied in a manner which finds engagement with staff, children, governors and parents and which builds upon our sound foundations.